Hugo Vihlen: 1993 transatlantic crossing

 In 1993, he chose to leave from the U.S. coast and headed for England, crossing the North Atlantic in a boat, named Father's Day, that was just 5 ft 6 in long.
 The story of this four-month journey is told in Vihlen's book The Stormy Voyage of Father's Day (written with the help of Joanne Kimberlin).

 Father's Day was originally built at 5 feet 6 inches long.
 On Vihlen's first attempt out of St. John's, Newfoundland, he met his rival and newfound friend Tom McNally who was also pursuing the record of crossing the North Atlantic from West to East.
-Tom's boat the, Big C, was 1 and 1/2 inches smaller than the Father's Day.
+Tom's boat the, Big C, was 1½ inches smaller than the Father's Day.
 The first attempt out of Cape Cod was thwarted by the U.S. Coast Guard.
 Vihlen decided to leave from Canada where the distance was shorter, the currents were closer and the U.S. Coast Guard was absent.
 But he failed on his second attempt due to light and variable winds.
-That is when he went home and cut 2 inches off of his boat.
-In 1993 he set out again from St. John's, Newfoundland sailing to Falmouth, England in a 5-foot 4 inch sailboat taking 115 days.
+He went home and cut 2 inches off of his boat and later set out again from St. John's, Newfoundland sailing to Falmouth, England in a 5-foot 4 inch sailboat taking 115 days.
 This trip earned him the record for the shortest boat to have crossed the Atlantic; the record for the smallest vessel by volume is held by Hannes Lindemann who crossed the Atlantic in a folding kayak.